byu-aml/LabWebsiteBuilder/students.md

 comments: false
 share: false
 ---
 We're looking for motivated students to join our lab!
-If you're interested in joining our research and are a current student at BYU, join us for our lab meetings Firday at 11 in TMCB 3360 or email Professor Seppi with your resume.
+If you're interested in joining our research and are a current student at BYU, join us for our lab meetings Friday at 11 in TMCB 3360 or email Professor Seppi with your resume.

 ### Graduate Students
 TODO: persons name (link): short blurb